linux-chenxing/linux-chenxing.org/cpu/aeon.md

 There is an "tigthly coupled" 8250 UART that is mapped with one byte per register (i.e. `reg-shift = <0>'`).

-Basically this might be a convention from the 8051 MCU as it is not only the CPU itself, but also the additional peripherals it has (e.g. Timers, GPIOs, UART, etc.)
+Basically this might be a convention from the 8051 MCU as it is not only the CPU itself, but also the additional peripherals it has (e.g. Timers, GPIO, UART, etc.)

-Nevertheless, this is convenient for the coprocessors as in this case to output something into UART you can use local UART interface rather than using the "generic"/"shared" UARTs in the RIU, as the 8051 ones do (PM51/VD51/DMD51/etc).
+Nevertheless, this is convenient for the coprocessors as in this case to output something into UART you can use local UART interface rather than using the "generic"/"shared" UARTs in the RIU.

 ### RIU

-There is nothing special for it compared to other SoCs (MIPS/ARM ones, of course), it's the same deal with that insane 16-bit RIU in a 32-bit word.
+There is nothing special for it compared to other SoCs (MIPS/ARM ones, of course), it's the same insanity where the 16-bit RIU word is mapped in a 32-bit word.

 ### SRAM